LGB MTS Introduction

 LGB-Faq No: 1026 Can I use a signal-controlled "Stop" block on an MTS layout?

+Yes.
+However, your locos will behave a bit differently than they would on an analog layout.
 When the loco is stopped by the signal, the stop will be a bit smoother because the MTS decoder will prevent the motor acting as a generator, that is, the decoder will prevent the motor from attempting to power the lights, smoke generator and so on.
+When the loco is restarted by the signal, it will restart with the acceleration programmed in the decoder.

 LGB-Faq No: 1061 Can my old LGB locos be converted to Multi-Train System operation or other DCC?